JStankov/BDLab_Project/README.md

   - Spark 1.6, Yarn and Zookeeper; already active on the VM
   - CDH 5.12 and Kafka 3.0 had to be downloaded and activated as parcels
 - Download and install Python2.7 and the Jupyter Notebook (or Anaconda, where jupyter and the needed libraries are included)
-- If not working with anaconda make sure you have the following Python libraries installed: pandas, sklearn, numpya and kafka
+- If not working with anaconda make sure you have the following Python libraries installed: pandas, sklearn, numpy and kafka

 - Set the following paths so you can use jupyter to work with pyspark: